-Dr. Suresh Sharma is an assistant professor in Civil and Environmental Engineering Program of Youngstown State University, Ohio.
+Dr. Suresh Sharma is an Associate Professor in Civil and Environmental Engineering Program of Youngstown State University, Ohio.
 Dr. Sharma worked as a Postdoctoral Research Associate at Purdue University, Indiana for a year after completing his PhD study in Civil Engineering.
-Dr. Sharma received his PhD (“Incorporating El-Nino Southern Oscillation (ENSO)-Induced Climate Variability for Long-Range Hydrologic Forecast and Stream Water Quality Protection”) from Auburn university, USA.
-Before Joining PhD, Dr. Sharma worked in Nepal Government as a Civil Engineer being involved in various multi-disciplinary projects such as rural road, bridge, irrigation, water supply and sanitation.
-Dr. Sharma recieved his Masters degree in Water Resources Engineering (Civil) in 2005 from the Institute of Engineering, Pulchowk Campus, Nepal, and also received Bachelor degree in Civil Engineering in 2000 from the same university.
+Dr. Sharma received his PhD from Auburn University, USA.
+Before Joining PhD, Dr. Sharma worked in Nepal Government as a Civil Engineer being involved in various multi-disciplinary projects such as rural roads, bridges, irrigation, water supply, and sanitation.
+Dr. Sharma received his MS degree in Water Resources Engineering (Civil) in 2005 from the Institute of Engineering, Pulchowk Campus, Nepal, and received a BS degree in Civil Engineering in 2000 from the same university.

-Dr. Sharma has extensive experiences in watershed modeling, hydrodynamic and Instream water quality modeling, river modeling in tidally influenced streams.
-Some of his research interest includes Nutrient modeling,Non-point source modeling/sediment modeling/DO modeling, best management practices, Sediment transport and anthropogenic influence on nutrient cycle and management.
-Besides, Dr. Sharma’s research inludes land use/land cover change impact analysis, remotely sensed precipitation datasets (NEXRAD) and its application in hydrology, spatial variability and its impact in hydrologic analysis etc.
+Dr. Sharma has experience in watershed modeling, hydrodynamic, in-stream water quality modeling, and river modeling in tidally influenced streams.
+Some of his research interests include nutrient modeling, non-point source modeling/sediment modeling/DO modeling, best management practices, sediment transport, and anthropogenic influence on nutrient cycle and management.
+Besides, Dr. Sharma’s research includes land use/land cover change impact analysis, remotely sensed precipitation datasets (NEXRAD) and its application in hydrology, spatial variability, and its impact in hydrologic analysis.